Additional Permitted Subscription (APS) Allowance

-An update to ISA rules due to come into effect in April 2018 has the capacity to save your clients thousands of pounds.
+An update to ISA rules, which came into effect in April 2018, has the capacity to save your clients thousands of pounds.

 The rules state that for deaths on or after 4 December 2014, ISA holders can pass the entire value of their ISA to their spouse after death without an inheritance tax (IHT) liability.

-But importantly the valuation of the ISA was conducted on the day of death, this meant that any gains made by the investments between the date of death and the estate being wound up were liable to both income and capital gains tax in addition to IHT.
+Importantly, the valuation of the ISA was conducted on the date of death.
+This meant that any gains made by the investments between the date of death and the estate being wound up were liable to both income and capital gains tax in addition to IHT.

 It also meant that asset growth between the two dates could not then be placed back into an ISA.